 Another overlooked maintenance issue is the tread on your tires.
 You can check the depth of your tire tread using a quarter inserted into the tire groove.
 As AAA points out, if you can see above Washington’s head, you probably need new tires.

-Driving in the rain requires you drive with caution and commons sense.
-Here’s a few tips to remember:
+Driving in the rain requires you to drive with caution and commons sense.
+Here are a few safe driving tips to remember:

 - Keep tires properly inflated.